CameronTrumpy/PomBox/README.md

 Once you load this in, you will need to add the rest of the files.
 To do so, you need to navigate to `Sketch -> Add File`, then select the rest of the `.ino` files from the cloned repository.

 ## 6. Ideas for Further Improvements
- - Try designing your own housing, or 3D printing your own.
-[I included a basic STL](https://github.com/CameronTrumpy/PomBox/model) that I put together for mine.
+ - Try designing your own housing
- - Add custom controls.
+ - Add custom controls
- - Beautify the GUI/Menus on the LCD.
+ - Beautify the GUI/Menus on the LCD
- - Upgrade from breadboard design to perfboard or a more permanent and robust solution.
+ - Upgrade from breadboard design to perfboard or a more permanent and robust solution